 withdrawal attempt by rail operator c2c in 2006, continue today.
 A new signal box was added to

-the island platforms, which also had its pedestrian overbridge replaced and extended to the High
+the island platforms, which also had its pedestrian overbridge replaced and extended to meet the High

-gentlemen's convenience, a Ladies' waiting room & convenience and a general waiting room.
-The platforms
+gentlemen's convenience, a Ladies' waiting room & convenience and a general waiting room which was provided with

 selling newspapers appeared around this time and built across the platform against the side wall